MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_wfactivitycomp.md

  \-Verbose \<SwitchParameter\>

  Displays detailed information about the operation performed by the command.
 This information resembles the information in a trace or in a transaction log.
 The Verbose parameter overrides the value of the $VerbosePreference variable for the current command.
 This parameter works only when the command generates a verbose message.
-This parameter is also a [!INCLUDE[wps_2](../Token/wps_2_md.md)] common parameter.
+This parameter is also a Windows PowerShell common parameter.

  \-WarningAction \<ActionPreference\>

  Determines how the activity responds to a warning.
 "Continue" is the default value.
 The WarningAction parameter overrides the value of the $WarningPreference variable for the current command.
 This parameter works only when the command generates a warning message.
-This parameter is also a [!INCLUDE[wps_2](../Token/wps_2_md.md)] common parameter.
+This parameter is also a Windows PowerShell common parameter.

  Valid Values: